-The Certificate of registration of your Company renewed by the Insurance Regulatory and Development Authority of India (IRDAI) for 2014-15, shall continue to be in force, pursuant to the provisions of section 3A read with Section 3 of the Insurance Act, 1938 (IRDA Circular No. IRDA/F&A/CIR/GLD/ 062/04/2015 dated 7th April, 2015) which elaborates that the authority has dispensed with the issuing of annual renewal certificates.
-The License Fees for the financial year 2019-20 has been paid as per the regulation 20 of the IRDAI (Registration of Indian Insurance Companies) (Seventh Amendment) Regulations, 2016 dated December 15, 2016.
+The Certificate of registration of your Company renewed by the Insurance Regulatory and Development Authority of India (IRDAI) for 2014-15, shall continue to be in force, pursuant to the provisions of section 3A read with Section 3 of the Insurance Act, 1938 (IRDA Circular No. IRDA/F&A/CIR/ GLD/ 062/04/2015 dated 7th April, 2015) which states that the Authority has dispensed with the issuing of annual renewal certificates.
+The License Fees for the Financial Year 2020-21 has been paid as per the Regulation 20 of the IRDAI (Registration of Indian Insurance Companies) (Seventh Amendment) Regulations, 2016 dated December 15, 2016.